ksmin23/my-aws-cdk-examples/kinesis-data-firehose/ekk-stack/README.md

     ~$
     ```

-3. Use the following AWS CLI command to authorize the user and push the public key to the instance using the send-ssh-public-key command.
+3. Use the following AWS CLI command to authorize the user and push the public key to the instance using the `send-ssh-public-key` command.
 To support this, you need the latest version of the AWS CLI.

-   ex)
+   ex) Bastion Host's instance details
+   - Instance ID: `i-0989ec3292613a4f9`
+   - Availability Zone: `us-east-1a`
+   - Instance OS User: `ec2-user`

    ```
    $ aws ec2-instance-connect send-ssh-public-key \